 Rocks, rocks, and more rocks.
 Everywhere I looked, Malta’s indigenous wheat-colored limestone dominated the landscape.
 Roads, houses, hospitals, government buildings, shops, and forts were crafted from the monotonous sedimentary rock, as if the island had regurgitated its innards into piles that masons crafted into structures on the spot.

 I was puzzled by the poor condition of many buildings.
 Edges of the blocks were eroding and pock marks were wearing into the face of the unsealed limestone.
 Wooden balconies slumped from the facade, in imminent danger of collapse.
-But as I toured the cities and countryside of Malta, a historic view emerged that reversed my initial impression.
+But the more I learned about the history of Malta, the more I came to believe that these structures were more sturdy and enduring than they appeared.

 The earliest structures to be built of the endemic stone were pre-Bronze Age temples and underground sanctuaries.
 After several hundred years under Phoenician and Carthaginian rule, for which there is no remaining architectural record, the Romans arrived in 218 BC.
 For 1,100 years they embellished buildings with cornices, columns, and decorative tablets, and filled their homes with statuary, all carved from the local limestone.